Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/101-Architecture.md

 and some have CCDs with only 6 or fewer cores enabled but the same 32 MB of L3 cache per CCD).

-Each CCD connects to the memory/IO die through an Infinity Fabric link.
+Each CCD connects to the memory/IO die through an Infinity Fabric link (also called GMI link which stands for Global Memory Interface).
+The connection is asymetric on Milan with 51.2 GB/s bandwidth to and 25.6 GB/s bandwidth from the CCD (32 bytes and 16 byte wide connections running at the memory clock with is 1.6 GHz for DDR4 3200).
 The memory/IO die contains the memory controllers, connections to connect two CPU packages together, PCIe lanes to connect to external hardware, and some additional hardware, e.g., for managing the processor.